12 FAM 000

 Malicious code: Software or firmware intended to perform an unauthorized process that will have adverse impact on the confidentiality, integrity, or availability of an information system.
 A virus, worm, Trojan horse, or other code-based entity that infects a host; spyware and some forms of adware are also examples of malicious code.

-Malware: See malicious code.
+Malware: See definition for malicious code.

 Media: Physical devices (e.g., magnetic tapes, optical disks, magnetic disks) which information is stored within an information system.